 - The possession, sale, and consumption of alcohol in Dubai is governed by the Dubai Executive Council Resolution No. 2 of 2015 and the Dubai Municipality circular No. 4 of 2016.
 These rules and regulations set out the procedures to be followed by the licencee and the business in order to prevent any legal consequences and to be able to continue to serve the customers with alcohol.

 Note: It’s important to note that all the requirements and procedures are subject to change and it is advisable to check the Dubai Police website for the most up-to-date information and to consult with a trusted corporate service provider for guidance.
-It is illegal to advertise the sale of alcohol beverages in Dubai.
+It is illegal to advertise the sale of alcoholic beverages in Dubai.

 How CBD Can Assist